aamache/d8-assessment/README.md

 How to setup a new project from d8-starter-composer: http://confluence.amazeelabs.com/display/KNOWLEDGE/Create+new+Drupal+8+Composer+project

+## Important notes about Composer

+### Running `composer require` prior to `composer install` can lead to dependencies update

+If you just cloned a repository and want to add a new package to the project, *run `composer install` before `composer require`*.
+Otherwise Composer can update other project dependencies without your request.

 ## Recipes

 The most recent version of the following recipes can be found at https://github.com/AmazeeLabs/d8-starter-composer#readme